monitorseer/flask_project/README.md

 7. Include machine learning to predict weather
 8. Make the calendar more useful by incorporating deadlines and school events

+Maybe one day the school would incorporate parts of my idea into their portal, that would be cool to see!
 ## Credits
-I would like to thank Tech with Tim, a considerable chunk of my code actually comes from his two hour long Flask youtube video which was both informative and helpful.
+I would like to thank Tech with Tim, a considerable chunk of my code actually comes from his two hour long Flask youtube video which was both informative and helpful.\
 I would also like to thank my teacher for opening up my horizons about full stack development with such a project.